 R&D is crucial for Exploration & Production, as it continuously perfects the technologies used to meet global demand for oil and gas under increasingly tight operating conditions.
 Our R&D teams focus on strategic areas to ensure an efficient, responsible future for oil and gas.
 They strive to steer the Group toward the best opportunities for exploration and improve the recovery of oil and gas, while consolidating its tools and expertise to manage risks and environmental impact.
 Their research projects are focused on finding new ways to collect and process geophysical data (for subsurface imaging that reflects reality as closely as possible), improving reservoir modeling and simulation tools, and developing better recovery technologies.
 The teams are also committed to maintaining our competitive lead in the deep offshore market and supporting the Group's progress in unconventional oil and gas.

 Total is one of the few oil majors to have an in-house infrastructure spanning the entire development process, from laboratory testing to industrial-scale production.
 We also have a worldwide network of R&D centers for exploration and production, with locations in the United States, the United Kingdom, Norway, Qatar, and soon Brazil.
 Furthermore, we develop top-tier partnerships with academic institutions and major companies from the energy industry.

-Our prospective labs (Nanotechnologies, Sensors and Nanosensors, Biotechnologies, Robotics and Imaging) are at the forefront of our R&D work and form part of our cross-functional programs.
+Our prospective labs (Nanotechnologies, Sensors and Nanosensors, Biotechnologies, Robotics) are at the forefront of our R&D work and form part of our cross-functional programs.
 They enable Total to explore emerging innovations with high disruptive potential in areas other than oil and gas, which the Group can then apply to its own operations.

 Contributing to a cleaner energy future